tyiannak/readys/annotation_agreement/README.md

 An example of these results can be found here: https://docs.google.com/document/d/1KIPBDB2i6NJzQsRfwPmQAiHGYrPSUDPeLyEDy3Cqqiw/edit?usp=sharing

 ### recording_level_dataset_parser.py
-This file is responsible for producing dataset in the form of subfolders per class, after the aggrement of annotation has been completed.
+This file is responsible for producing dataset in the form of subfolders per class, after the aggregation of annotations has been completed.

 To run this file:
 ```